Перейти к основному содержимому

 App & Website Rules

 LinguaX drives automatic input source switching with two rule types.
-Both sit on top of Mouse+, which is configured separately and runs alongside them.
+Input source switching is one of LinguaX's two core modules; mouse enhancement is the other, configured separately and running independently alongside it.

 App Rule — applies when a specific app is in the foreground.
 Use it for IDEs and editors, terminals, design tools, and chat apps.